Julia-Wagner/PawfectMatch/AGILE.md

 ## **Methodology**

 I used an agile approach to plan and work on my project.
 I decided to create one [GitHub projects board](https://github.com/users/Julia-Wagner/projects/4) that I use for both frontend and backend tasks.
-This way I have an overview of all user stories and can manage sprints and milestones for the whole project at one place.
+This way I have an overview of all user stories and can manage sprints and milestones for the whole project in one place.

 I decided to group my features into **Epics** and create several **User Stories** for each epic.
 To prioritize the stories, I used **MoSCoW Prioritization**.
 To represent this in my Kanban board I created custom labels (*must have*, *should have*, *could have* and *won´t have*).